Efficiently Enumerating Minimal Triangulations: Preliminaries

 \subsection{Enumeration}

 An \e{enumeration problem} $\P$ is a collection of pairs $(x,Y)$ where $x$ is an \e{input} and $Y$ is a finite set of \e{answers} for $x$, denoted by $\P(x)$.
-A \e{solver} for an enumeration problem $\P$ is an algorithm that, when given an input $x$, produces a sequence of answers such that every answer in $\P(x)$ is printed precisely once.
+A \e{solver} for an enumeration problem $\P$ is an algorithm that, when given an input $x$, produces (or \e{prints}) a sequence of answers such that every answer in $\P(x)$ is printed precisely once.
+A solver for an enumeration problem is also referred to as an \e{enumeration algorithm}.

 Johnson, Papadimitriou and Yannakakis~\cite{DBLP:journals/ipl/JohnsonP88} introduced several different notions of \e{efficiency} for enumeration algorithms, and we recall these now.
 Let $\P$ be an enumeration problem, and let $A$ be solver for $\P$.
-We say that $A$ runs in: \begin{itemize} \item \e{polynomial total time} if the total execution time of $A$ is polynomial in $(|x|+|\P(x)|)$; \item \e{polynomial delay} if the time between every two consecutive answers produced is polynomial in $|x|$; \item \e{incremental polynomial time} if, after generating $N$ answers, the time to generate the next $(N+1)$st answer is polynomial in $(|x|+N)$. \end{itemize}
+We say that $A$ runs in: \begin{itemize} \item \e{polynomial total time} if the total execution time of $A$ is polynomial in $(|x|+|\P(x)|)$; \item \e{polynomial delay} if the time between printing every two consecutive answers is polynomial in $|x|$; \item \e{incremental polynomial time} if, after printing $N$ answers, the time to print the next $(N+1)$st answer is polynomial in $(|x|+N)$. \footnote{The definition of Johnson et al.~\cite{DBLP:journals/ipl/JohnsonP88} requires the delay to be polynomial in the size of the input and the \e{size} of the previously produced results (not just their \e{number} $N$ as we define here).
+However, the definitions are equivalent when the size of each answer is polynomial in that of the input, as in our case.} \end{itemize} Observe that a solver that enumerates with polynomial delay also enumerates with incremental polynomial time, which, in turn, implies polynomial total time.